-A substance exhibiting luminescence, i.e., emitting light (or other electromagnetic radiation) on nonthermal stimulation.
+A phosphor is a substance exhibiting luminescence, i.e., emitting light (or other electromagnetic radiation) on nonthermal stimulation.
 There are two main types: the zinc phosphors, as used on cathode-ray tubes (where stimulation is by electrons); and the oxygen type, as coated on the inside of fluorescent light tubes to convert ultraviolet radiation to visible light.
 Zinc sulfide is often mixed with cadmium sulphide and a small quantity of metallic phosphates, silicates or fluorides to produce phosphors.

 Related categories INDUSTRIAL CHEMISTRY